arsalan0c/dafny-programs/verification.md

 ```

 ### Semantics
+The Boogie verifier checks correctness of Boogie programs.
 Boogie’s semantics are inductively defined in terms of weakest preconditions, on the structure of basic statements. <br />
 `wp[S, Q]` denotes the weakest precondition of S w.r.t Q, where S is a statement and Q is a condition on the post-state of S. <br />
 Q is satisfied if the execution of S terminates.
 Weakest preconditions express what must hold in the pre-state of S in order for Q to be satisfied.